Lherrera094/Master_Thesis/README.md

 </p>

-* **FAR3d Results Visualization**: Reads the outputs of the FAR3d simulations, plots all eigenfunctions individually and creates a map image with the whole set of plots arranged as (EP_beta,EP_energy).
+* **FAR3d Acquisiton Results**: Reads the outputs of the FAR3d simulations, plots all eigenfunctions individually and creates a map image with the whole set of plots arranged as (EP_beta,EP_energy).
 Returns an excel file with important data from the simulations usefull for further analysis called `Output_{Prof}_{n_fam}`.

 <p align="center">